JonVaillant/min-aws-lambda-container-ts-node/README.md

 [Containers currently have about 10gb space to use,](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html) whereas zip functions have about 250mb.
 So for many interesting use cases you will need to use a container.

 This template exists because it is actually fairly hard to find pre-made lambda containers that work.
 Many lambda container images on GitHub don't work, including starter kits and templates.
-My theory is the other containers don't work because they don't use Amazon's image and so no longer implement the latest runtime interface.
+The other containers don't work because they don't use Amazon's image and so no longer implement the latest runtime interface.

 ## Setup